BrianJomo/Pitchico-App/README.md

 $ python3.8 manage.py db upgrade

 ```
+Use the following format to configure your local Postresql database: dialect+driver://username:password@host:port/database

 To explore the features of this news website navigate to this link on your browser or just click on this link: https://pitchico.herokuapp.com/